zoonyoung/Home-rehabilitation-treatment/README.md

 home rehabilitation treatment device using raspberry pi

 ## Project description
-&nbsp;&nbsp;&nbsp;&nbsp;It is a rehabilitation device for people with paralyzed hands.
+It is a rehabilitation device for people with paralyzed hands.
 We provide some games(using video recognition and tact) and patients __can rehabilitate through games__

 ## Team Grape!